bookofproofs/bookofproofs.github.io/_sources/history/19th-century/routh.md

 title: Routh, Edward John
 born: 1831
 died: 1907
-keywords: Edward Routh, Canadian, England, Mathematics, University of Cambridge, Rigid Bodies, Differential Equations
+keywords: edward routh,routh
-description: Edward Routh, a Canadian-born English mathematician, was a renowned coach for Cambridge's Mathematical Tripos and developed rigorous rational mechanics, Routh's equations and Routh's laws for rigid body motion and stability criteria of differential equations.
+description: Edward Routh was a Canadian-born English mathematician, best-known as an outstanding coach of students preparing for the Mathematical Tripos examination of the University of Cambridge.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---